emqx/emqx-docs/en_US/mqtt-over-quic/getting-started.md

-## MQTT over QUIC bridging via NanoMQ
+## MQTT over QUIC Bridging via NanoMQ

 [NanoMQ](https://nanomq.io/) is an ultra-lightweight and blazing-fast service for IoT edge, featuring cross-platform support, multi-threading, and support to MQTT over QUIC bridging.